Trahloc/midi-qol/README.md

     * linked to the Item Macro of an Item by using `ItemMacro.ItemUUID`,
     * macros provided by modules in which case MidiQOL will `bind` the relevant arguments to that function, using for example `function.MidiQOL.log`.

+  #### Overtime hints and tips
-  If the effect is configured to be stackable with a stack count, of say 2, the damage will 3d6 + 3d6.
+  * If the effect is configured to be stackable with a stack count, of say 2, the damage will 3d6 + 3d6.

-  The most common use for overtime effects is damage over time effects.
+  * The most common use for overtime effects is damage over time effects.
 However you can include an OverTime effect with just a save can be used to apply any other changes (in the same active effect) until a save is made (Hold Person).

-  You can use @field references, e.g.
+  * You can use @field references, e.g.
   ```
   saveDC=@attributes.spelldc
   damageRoll=1d6+@abilities.str.mod
   ```
+  * There are several "traps" for use of @fields.
+If the effect is created on the actor via transfer effects or hand editing of the effect the @ fields refer to the actor which has the effect.
+See more [here](https://gitlab.com/tposney/midi-qol/-/edit/v11/README.md#overtime-using-fields)

   #### Overtime Examples:
   * Longsword of Wounding (Non-transfer effect, should have stackable set to "each stack increases stack count by 1")
   ```